mathiasverraes/15yearsddd/manuscript/einar-landre/essay.md

-# New capabilities for a different present and future
+# On objects, processes and data
 #### From here to there and back again, Bilbo Baggins
 ## Introduction
 Fifteen years has passed since Eric Evans seminal book Domain Driven Design was published.
 Since then a lot has happened.
 Back then there was no iPhone, no Facebook, no Netflix and Amazon had run with profitt for two years.
 Windows 2000 was Microsofts flagship operating system, Sun Microsystems was a leading tech company, Java was 9 years old and the relational database ruled as the enterprise data store.

 Developers could be found arguing over Java vs  C# and applications was still made in tools like Microsoft Access.
 Martin Fowlers Patterns of Enterprise Application Architecture was less than a year old and the GoF Design Patterns, Elements of reusable object-oriented software had just turned 9.

 Since then, cloud computing, big-data, mobile-apps, internet of things, edge analytics and machine learning has become part of our professional vocabulary.
-New programming languages such as Swift, Scala and Go has come into existence and old languages such as Python have resurrected to dominates data science.
+New programming languages such as Swift, Scala and Go has entered the scene and old languages such as Python have resurrected to dominates data science.

 The effects of all this is that computing itself has changed.
-Despite these changes, the principles and patterns of Domain Driven Design are still relevant and in many ways even more so.
-At the same time, new needs and new technology has enabled new insights.
+Despite these changes, the principles and patterns of Domain Driven Design are still relevant and in many ways even more so as business capabilities are built on data with software.

-We are in many ways in pool position to take software engineering to the next level and to support that journey with what I like to call Domain Driven Design 4.0, addressing new and unresolved aspects of domain modelling.

-Let's start our journey by looking back.
+While the needs in many ways are the same, the technology has enabled new oportunities that will demand more from the developers than before.
+There are more devices to manage, multi-core processors in smart phones require understanding and mastery of concurrency, the SQL database is replaced by a multitude of storate oportunities and so on.

+So, for domain driven design to stay relevant and still be a driving force it need to embrace the new reality that surrounds us.
+With that I would like to say welcome to what I like to call Domain-Driven Design 4.0.

 Domain-Driven Design sprang out of Eric's experience developing business systems using object oriented languages during the late 1990ties.
-His experience was that developers and domain experts needed a common language to succeed and that developers very often fell in love with the  technology, loosing out on the inherent complexity found in the domain at hand.
-The result was poor software quality, software that lacked the conceptual integrity required by quality products.
+His experience was that developers and domain experts needed a common language to succeed, and that developers very often fell in love with the  technology, loosing out on the inherent complexity found in the domain at hand.
+The result was poor software quality, software that lacked the conceptual integrity required by a quality products.

-Success was most often found in projects where the team had invested a sufficient amount of time digging into the domain  and bringing the core domain concepts into the code.
+Success was most often found in projects where the team had invested time digging into the domain and implemented the core domain concepts the products code base.
 The crux was to establish a common language that supported the communication between developers and domain experts.
-Moving the dialogue away from databases, tables and rows and talk about transfers of money, settlement of orders and cargo lifiting.
+The developers stopped talking about database tables and rows and began talking about transfers of money, settlement of orders and cargo lifiting.

 Another aspect was the architectural and technological landscape at the time.
 The PC had favoured a software architecture where a fat or rich clients accessed data stored in a relational database.
 Data gravity ensured that applications that started out small grew until the entropy got out of hand.
 It was always easier to add a new table than starting from scratch.
 Retrofitting old applications to work on the web using frameworks such as Enterprise Java din not help.
 In many ways they made things worse, moving focus away from the domain and to the technology.